maldoinc/wireup/docs/pages/integrations/fastapi.md

     any configuration objects to the container using one of the two options:

     * By dumping all values in the parameter bag.
-    * Registering the configuration object as a service using a factory function.
+    * By registering the configuration object as a service using a factory function.

 ## Examples